Motability is committed to protecting the privacy and security of your personal information.

 We will share your personal information with third parties where required by law, where it is necessary to administer the relationship with you, or where we have another legitimate interest in doing so.

-Third party service providers includes contractors and designated agents and other entities within our group.
-The following activities are carried out by third party service providers: IT services, professional advisory services, administration services and emailing services.
+The following activities are carried out by third-party service providers: IT services, professional advisory services, administration services and emailing services.

 What about other third parties?